spamegg1/abstract-thinking/subconscious/intuit.md

 - One commonly known aspect of intuition is to be familiar with something.
   - When we are familiar with, say X, our brains don't have to work so hard.
   - So, it feels like X is "intuitive" or was designed to be intuitive.
-  - Then, if we encounter Y, which is different than X, it feels "un-intuitive" or badly designed.
+- Then, if we encounter Y, it feels "un-intuitive" or badly designed.

 #### The unfamiliar is scary

 - Our instincts make us run away from unfamiliar things, as they might be dangerous.
-- This has far reaching consequences like discrimination, nepotism, conflict, war, etc.
+- This has far reaching consequences like discrimination, conflict, war, etc.

 #### The unfamiliar is expensive